Overview

 Key Features

 - Device Management Service.
-NuNet's core orchestration component handles onboarding, decentralized identity, resource allocation, and job execution across heterogeneous nodes, running on Linux, macOS, and Windows so that laptops, GPU servers, and edge devices can join the same pool2.
+NuNet's core software handles onboarding each machine, giving it a unique ID, matching it to jobs, and running them, on Linux, macOS, and Windows.
+Laptops, GPU servers, and small edge devices can all join the same pool2.

 - Cardano-anchored settlement.
-Contract settlement operates through Cardano, letting users pay for compute jobs in ADA while the NTX token coordinates network-level activity, metering, and staking obligations for providers3.
+Payments are settled through Cardano, so users can pay for compute jobs in ADA while the NTX token handles the network's internal accounting and the deposits providers lock up to participate3.

-- Stake Pool Operator computing.
-A dedicated track, funded through Project Catalyst, adapts the network for Cardano SPOs looking to diversify infrastructure revenue beyond block production by hosting compute workloads on the same hardware used for pool operation4.
+- Computing for stake pool operators.
+A dedicated track, funded through Project Catalyst, adapts the network for Cardano stake pool operators who want to earn from hosting compute jobs on the same hardware they already use to run their pools4.

 What to Expect